Best Mattress For Sufferers Of Acid Reflux

 - Also, your diet should exclude alcoholic drinks, soda, coffee, chocolates, citrus fruits, spicy food, and fried food that can trigger GERD.

-- Avoid going to sleep right away when you have just had dinner.
+- Avoid going to sleep right after dinner.
 Wait it out for at least 3 to 4 hours before you hit the sack.

 2. Get a New Mattress